FAQ

 For Basic plan users, by default, Synapse stores User Content in a shared bucket managed by Sage in Amazon Simple Storage Services (S3) in AWS US-EAST-1.
 Users can customize the location by providing Custom Storage.

 For Self-Managed and Data Coordination Plans, User Content can be stored in individual buckets managed by Sage in Amazon Simple Storage Services (S3) in AWS US-EAST-1.
-Users can customize the location by providing Custom Storage
+Users can customize the location by providing Custom Storage.

-No, accounts and projects as of March 4, 2024 will continue under the terms of their previous agreement with Sage.
+No, accounts and projects as of November 15, 2024 will continue under the terms of their previous agreement with Sage.

 You can mint DOIs for projects and files uploaded to Synapse, extremely useful for citing data.
 Learn More